 Ask the cashier or bartender what they recommend, what’s popular, what’s seasonal.
 Need to buy some new clothes?
 Avoid ordering online and find a local retailer and shop in person.
 Ask a worker for advice on fit, color, sizes etc. Instead of taking a private Uber or Lyft, take public transportation.
 Sit at the end so others are more likely to sit next to you.

-Talking to cab drivers, security guards, barbers etc. can help provide a gentle and lesser intimidating ways to talk to people outside of your comfort zone.
+Talking to cab drivers, security guards, barbers etc. can help provide a gentle and lesser intimidating ways to talk to people outside your comfort zone.

 Dress with a Purpose

 Instead of wearing what is comfortable or easy for you, mix it up a little.
 Your body is a canvas full of space for opportunity when it comes to drawing eyeballs.
 Wearing a t-shirt of a local brewery, travel destination, sports team, band etc. can oftentimes bridge the gap when trying to initiate conversation.
-Add some flair – wear a nice scarf, get an interesting watch instead of a generic Apple watch or sport some cool eyeglasses instead of your contacts.
+Add some flair – wear a nice scarf, get an interesting watch instead of a generic Apple Watch or sport some cool eyeglasses instead of your contacts.

 Put some additional effort into your appearance – you’ll never know who you will meet and you don’t want to look sloppy or like a mess in case you do meet someone interesting by chance.
 Looking approachable is the first step in becoming approachable.
 Make sure to your hygiene practices are not self-sabotaging your efforts.